Recouse/EventSource/README.md

 }
 ```

-Use `dataTask.cancel()` to explicitly close the connection.
+Use `task.cancel()` to explicitly close the connection.
 However, in that case `.closed` event won't be emitted.

 ### Data-only mode